quotidianus/EmailBundle/README.md

 Just notice that the ```prefix``` value is ```/``` instead of ```/admin``` as advised by the Sonata Project...
 By the way, it means that this access is universal, and not a specific "backend" interface.
 That's a specificity of a software package that intends to be focused on professional workflows.

+Don't forget to publish assets as some features of the bundle such as file upload rely heavily on javascript.

-Add the custom form field template to your conifg.yml
+Add the custom form field template to your config.yml:

 ```
 # app/config/config.yml